radcli14/resume/index.md

 ## Objective

-Pursuing opportunities to create mobile application content and improve my technical capabilities in the Swift and Kotlin programming languages.
+Pursuing opportunities to create mobile application content and improve my technical abilities in the Swift and Kotlin programming languages.
 Particularly interested in bringing education-grade engineering and physics applications to the masses using mobile platforms.

 ________________________________________________________________________